cconstab/furl/README.md

 ## WebAssembly (WASM) High-Performance Decryption

-For improved performance with large files, furl includes an optional WebAssembly (WASM) module written in Rust that provides hardware-accelerated AES-CTR decryption.
+For improved performance with large files, furl includes an optional WebAssembly (WASM) module written in Rust that provides hardware-accelerated ChaCha20 decryption.
 This can improve decryption speeds by 2-10x for files larger than 10MB.

 ### WASM Prerequisites